Computing graph gonality is hard: Introduction

-An important parameter associated to a connected graph $G$, in the context of divisor theory, is the (divisorial) gonality $\dgon(G)$ of $G$.
-This is the smallest degree of a positive rank divisor.
-In terms of the chip-firing game, the gonality can then be expressed\footnote{Under the assumption that $G$ has at least 3 nodes.} as $\dgon(G)=2|E|-|V|-t(G)$, where $t(G)$ is the maximum number of chips that can be placed on the graph $G=(V,E)$ such that adding a chip at an arbitrary node will result in a finite game.
+As observed in \cite{BN2007}, there is also a close connection between divisor theory and the chip-firing game of Bj\"orner, Lov\'asz and Shor \cite{BLS1991}.
+A divisor can be thought of as a distribution of chips over the vertices of a graph, where every vertex is assigned an integer number of chips.
+One divisor is transformed into another by firing sets of vertices: when a set $U$ is fired, a chip is moved along each edge from $U$ to $V\setminus U$.
+Bj\"orner, Lov\'asz and Shor considered the game where vertices are assigned non-negative numbers of chips and studied whether there is an infinite sequence of singleton sets that can be fired without any vertex getting a negative number of chips.
+See \cite{Merino} for the connections to the Abelian sandpile model from statistical physics and Biggs' dollar game \cite{Biggs}.

-There are only few graph classes for which the gonality is known.
-Examples include trees, complete multipartite graphs and $n\times m$ grid graphs, see \cite{GonTW}.
-A conjectured upper bound is $\dgon(G)\leq \left\lfloor\frac{|E|-|V|+4}{2}\right\rfloor$ matching the classical Brill-Noether bound, see \cite{Baker2008}.
+The divisorial gonality $\dgon(G)$ of a connected graph $G$ is an important parameter associated to $G$ in the context of divisor theory.
+It is defined as the smallest degree of a positive rank divisor.
+In terms of the chip-firing game, the degree is the number of chips in the game.
+Positive rank means the following: for every vertex $v$ the divisor can be transformed into a divisor which assigns at least one chip to $v$ and a non-negative number to all other vertices.
+From \cite[Corollary 5.4]{BN2007} it follows that the divisorial gonality of a connected graph $G$ (with at least 3 vertices) is related to the finiteness of a game in the sense of \cite{BLS1991}.
+Specifically, $\dgon(G)=2|E|-|V|-t(G)$, where $t(G)$ is the maximum number of chips that can be placed on the graph $G=(V,E)$ such that adding a chip at an arbitrary vertex still results in a finite game.